About

 About: The Team

-Climatedata.ca is a collaboration between:
+ClimateData.ca is a collaboration between:

-Each and every one of the various aspects of the development of Climatedata.ca are conducted in a collaborative, participative, transparent and neutral manner.
+Each and every one of the various aspects of the development of ClimateData.ca are conducted in a collaborative, participative, transparent and neutral manner.
 This is the case for requirements gathering, user engagement, issue prioritization, content production, data quality control, project management, and so on.
 The partners of this project tackle each challenge as a Pan-Canadian, focused multidisciplinary team.

-Climatedata.ca is part of a national suite of climate data portals
+ClimateData.ca is part of a national suite of climate data portals

 About: The Continum of Portals